cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 data.
 We will start by looking at the genome-wide profiles of the selected histone marks around TSS.
 A bed file of the TSS can be created using the UCSC Table Browser at http://genome.ucsc.edu/cgi-bin/hgTables.
-We have prepared the file for the mouse genome mm10 for you as TSS_mm10.bed in the ChIP-seq folder.
+We have prepared the file for the mouse genome mm10 for you as TSS_mm10.bed.

 First, to go in the correct directory, type: